 If I told you that you might be doing something everyday that can be as dangerous for your health as smoking, would you be surprised?
 Would you be even more surprised to find out that this action is something as simple as sitting too much throughout the day?

 The sad truth is that sedentary life is dangerous, and really is now considered a greater health threat than smoking!
 Americans spend way too much time sitting.
 While 6 hours a day is considered to increase your risk of an early death, the average American sits for over 9 hours a day, and many for as much as 14 hours!
+Even if you are spending a good amount of time running or exercising, too much time sitting can negatively affect your body.

 So what is it about sitting that makes something so seemingly innocuous actually so dangerous?
 There are 3 main issues: